 What Is A Root Canal?

-A root canal is a dental procedure that is performed when a patient has an infected tooth that is causing them toothaches, jaw pain, or any other kind of discomfort.
+A root canal is a dental procedure that is performed when a patient has an infected tooth that is causing toothaches, jaw pain, or any other kind of discomfort.
 Like all other restorative dentistry procedures, the point of root canals is to save the infected tooth, rather than pulling the tooth altogether.
 Root canals tend to have a bad reputation as being particularly painful, but in reality, this dental procedure is quick and requires a local anesthetic, with most patients only feeling minor discomfort for a few days following a root canal.

 How Do Root Canals Work?